coatyio/vda-5050-lib.js/README.md

 npm install vda-5050-lib
 ```

-This package targets JavaScript/TypeScript projects using ECMAScript version
-`ES2019` and module format `ES2019`.
-It runs in [Node.js](https://nodejs.org)
+This package uses ECMAScript version `ES2019` and module format `commonjs`.
+It
-v11 or newer and in modern browsers.
+runs in [Node.js](https://nodejs.org) v11 or newer and in modern browsers.

 ## Getting started